Emily Phipps: Later life and death

-Emily died on 3 May 1943 of complications from a heart condition.
+In her spare time she would take part in embroidery, singing (she was a contralto), reading and gardening.
+She retired to Eastbourne, living with Adelaide Jones.
+She spent the last few months of her life living with her brother in Berkshire and died on 3 May 1943 of complications from a heart condition.

+Legacy

 In the entry on Emily Phipps in the Oxford Dictionary of National Biography, Hilda Kean describes her versatility, "Known for her sparkling personality, wit and strong tongue she inspired a generation of women teachers.
 Her belief was 'if you make yourself a doormat, do not be surprised if people tread on you."

-In 1990 Phipps was chosen with three others, Agnes Dawson, Theodora Bonwick and Ethel Froud, to be featured in Hilda Kean's book, 'Deeds Not Words: The Lives of Suffragette Teachers'.
+In 1990 Phipps was chosen with three others, Agnes Dawson, Theodora Bonwick and Ethel Froud, to be featured in Hilda Kean's book, Deeds Not Words: The Lives of Suffragette Teachers'.